vkbdev83/dctmdevdocker/README.md

 Pre-requisite

+1. Docker Desktop for Mac/WIndows
+2 .Opentext Support Access

+Installation Steps

-  1. Download the dctm_server_20.2_centos.tar and documentum_administrator_20.2_docker_centos.tar from the OpenText Download portal
+  1. Download the dctm_server_20.2_centos.tar and documentum_administrator_20.2_docker_centos.tar from the OpenText Download portal.

-  2. Docker Desktop for Mac/WIndows is running.
+  2. Validate the Docker is running using below command

+    CMD > docker version

-  3. Untar the tar files and Load both the Docker Images using the below command
+  3. Untar the downloaed tar files and Load both the Docker Images into the Local Repo using the below command

       CMD > docker load -i Contentserver_Centos.tar

       CMD > docker load -i DA_20.2.0000.0051.tar

-   4. Validate whether the images are loaded successfully using below commands and expect below output
+   4. Validate whether the images are loaded successfully using below commands and expect similar output

     CMD >docker images